Nutrition 101: Magnesium | Food List

 What Does Magnesium Do?

 Magnesium plays a large role in creating and maintaining bone integrity.
 About 50-60% of the magnesium in our bodies is stored in our bone, and the rest in soft tissues.
-It helps to regulate bone and mineral status.
+It helps to regulate bone and mineral status3.
 Specifically, when magnesium intake is very low, levels of parathyroid hormone decrease.
 This leads to a reduced absorption of calcium in the intestines, as well as increased loss of calcium and magnesium in the urine.

-Magnesium is necessary to enable energy production in the body – it works as a critical cofactor for over 300 enzyme systems that regulate diverse biochemical reactions in the body.
+Magnesium is necessary to enable energy production in the body – it works as a critical cofactor for over 300 enzyme systems that regulate diverse biochemical reactions in the body4.
 These include glucose and fat breakdown; production of proteins, enzymes, and antioxidants; DNA synthesis; regulation of cholesterol production; muscle and nerve function; and blood pressure regulation and blood clotting.
 A cofactor is a compound required for an enzyme to be active.
 Magnesium is necessary for the production of ATP, the high-energy molecule that stores and transports chemical energy within cells for metabolism.

-Magnesium regulates our electrolyte balance.
+Magnesium regulates our electrolyte balance5.
 A proper mineral content balance must be maintained within every cell in the body.
 Magnesium’s role in the healthy balance (or “homeostasis”) of important minerals such as calcium, sodium, and potassium affects the conduction of nerve impulses, muscle contraction, and heart rhythms.

 Top Magnesium-Rich Food Sources